mxagar/design_patterns_notes/README.md

 ## Authorship

-Original code and examples primarily from from Dmitri Nesteruk.
+Original code and examples primarily from Dmitri Nesteruk.

 Code modifications and notes: Mikel Sagardia, 2022.
 No guaranties.